ortus-boxlang/bx-jsoup/readme.md

 // Process cleanTemplate safely
 ```

+## GitHub Repository and Reporting Issues

+Visit the GitHub repository: https://github.com/ortus-boxlang/bx-jsoup for release notes.
+You can also file a bug report or improvement suggestion via Jira: https://ortussolutions.atlassian.net/secure/CreateIssueDetails!init.jspa?pid=13359&issuetype=1

 ## Ortus Sponsors

 BoxLang is a professional open-source project and it is completely funded by the [community](https://patreon.com/ortussolutions) and [Ortus Solutions, Corp](https://www.ortussolutions.com).
 Ortus Patreons get many benefits like a cfcasts account, a FORGEBOX Pro account and so much more.
 If you are interested in becoming a sponsor, please visit our patronage page: [https://patreon.com/ortussolutions](https://patreon.com/ortussolutions)